demetresfytanides/Nek5kExtra/point_extract/README.md

 The tutorial is based on the standard turbChannel tutorial.

-Data are extracted only for the top halg of the geometry (between 0 and 1).
+Data is extracted only for the top halg of the geometry (between 0 and 1).

 ## LES of a turbulent channel flow.